cdisc-org/data-definition-engine/documents/glossary.md

 The model at the center of the DDE solution which carries the complete set of metadata needed to generate these artifacts in addition to supporting other automation tasks.

 ## Define-XML
+An Extensible Markup Language format that stores and transmits metadata of tabular dataset structures.

 ## ODM CRFs
+Operational Data Model format that stores clinical data in Case Report Forms.

 ## Dataset-JSON shells